 Natalie SULEYMAN (St Albans - Minister for Veterans, Minister for Small Business and Employment, Minister for Youth) (14:36): I rise today to update the house on how the Veterans Card Victoria is helping the cost of living for our veterans.
 This nation-leading initiative, the first of its kind, provides ongoing savings for our Victorian veterans every year.
-Another initiative introduced by this government in 2019 is the weekly last post service at the shrine, and I do need to repeat that, since 2019.
+Another initiative introduced by this government in 2019 is the weekly last post service at the shrine.
+I do need to repeat that: since 2019.
 This service allows the community to come together every Sunday to honour our veterans.
-It is an important tradition and let me reassure our veterans and the community that this tradition will continue.
-Veterans served for us and for their country and we will continue to serve them.
-That is why our government is focused on delivering real support for our veterans through the Veterans Card Victoria, easing the cost-of-living pressures, providing real savings on car regos, marine licences and so much more; a strong employment strategy, helping veterans transition into secure jobs; and providing support for local RSLs and community organisations through funding support.
-Victoria is a proud home for over 100,000 veterans and this year marks the 110th anniversary of the Anzac landings at Gallipoli in Türkiye.
-For all our veterans, the Allan Labor government will continue to honour you and respect your service and sacrifice on cost of living, education and secure jobs.
-We are backing our veterans, our families and all Victorians
+It is an important tradition, and let me reassure our veterans and the community that this tradition will continue.
+Veterans served for us and for their country, and we will continue to serve them.
+That is why our government is focused on delivering real support for our veterans through the Veterans Card Victoria, easing cost-of-living pressures, providing real savings on car rego, marine licences and so much more; a strong employment strategy, helping veterans transition into secure jobs; and providing support for local RSLs and community organisations through funding support.
+Victoria is a proud home for over 100,000 veterans, and this year marks the 110th anniversary of the Anzac landings at Gallipoli in Türkiye.
+To all our veterans, the Allan Labor government will continue to honour you and respect your service and sacrifice.
+On cost of living, education and secure jobs, we are backing you for our veterans, for families and for all Victorians